dylanbstorey/DnD/frost-architect-campaign/modules/05-the-dwarven-fortress/module.md

-# Session 4: The Dwarven Fortress
+# Session 5: The Dwarven Fortress

 ## Session Overview
-This session takes the players to an abandoned dwarven fortress in search of the Stone of Resilience, the second of the Seven Binding Stones.
+This session takes the players to an abandoned dwarven fortress in search of the Stone of Resilience, the second of the Four Stones of Binding.
 They will discover the dwarves' connection to the original binding ritual and face more powerful servants of the Frost Architect.

 ## Part 1: Preparations and Journey